 From Manteo, cross the U.S. 64 bridge and head south on N.C.
 Highway 12.
 You'll immediately enter Cape Hatteras National Seashore and be drawn in by the windswept coastal scenery.
 Consider a stop at the 156-foot Bodie Island Lighthouse on your way.
-It’s open for public tours the third Friday in April through Columbus Day.

 About 15 miles farther, just before you get to Rodanthe, you’ll start to encounter a set of twists in the road.
 In the movie, on the ocean side of Highway 12, a scene was filmed with Diane Lane and a herd of wild horses.
 While the Corolla wild horses do roam free on the Outer Banks, the ones in the movie were imported.
 However, this particular stretch of beach is very real and very popular, thanks to its dynamic shore and natural beauty.

 Continue south for a few miles, and shortly after entering Rodanthe, turn left on Beacon Road to see the home where Lane and Gere’s characters met.
 Called the Inn at Rodanthe, the property has always been a vacation rental home.
 It was moved away from the edge of the surf and no longer has the dramatic (and dangerous) proximity to the ocean, but it still affords a romantic view of the sea.
-Decked out in its star-turn trim, the 6-bedroom house is available for rent (reservations might be competitive), but even if you stay elsewhere, you’ll want to snap a picture.
+Decked out in its star-turn trim, the six-bedroom house is available for rent (reservations might be competitive), but even if you stay elsewhere, you’ll want to snap a picture.

 An interesting story about the filming here: Although a nor’easter played a major role in Nights in Rodanthe, filmmakers were not happy when a real-life storm, which eventually became Subtropical Storm Andrea, blew in while filming was about to get underway and did minor damage to the Inn.
-The crew almost gave up and went somewhere else, but decided to wait it out.
+The crew almost gave up and went somewhere else but decided to wait it out.
 Ironically, though, the fierce rain that pounded the Inn in the movie came from a fire hose.

 Continue south on Highway 12 to two more film stops in Rodanthe.
 The first, JoBob’s Trading Post, is where exteriors of residents buying storm supplies were filmed.
 Diane Lane also was filmed here, and while the store is now closed, its exterior remains as it was in the movie.